-Currently, Selvaratnam is the Co-Founder and Co-Organizer of The Federation, a new coalition of artists and organizations committed to keeping cultural borders open and showing how art unites us.
+Currently, Selvaratnam is the Co-Founder and Organizer of The Federation: a coalition of artists, organizations, and allies committed to keeping cultural borders open and showing how art unites us.
 Selvaratnam’s collaborators are the artist Laurie Anderson and the producer Laura Michalchyshyn.
 She is also a team member of the For Freedoms’ 50 State Initiative to spark civic discourse through town halls, exhibitions, and public art.
 In addition, she is the Producer of DIS OBEY for The Shed, a new NYC multi-arts center opening in Spring 2019; Executive Video Producer and Director for GLAMOUR Women of the Year; and Project Lead/Executive Producer of UNSTOPPABLE ART/Planned Parenthood.
-For more than a decade, she has been a producer with both Aubin Pictures (founded by Catherine Gund) and Di San Luca Films (founded by Chiara Clemente).
+For more than a decade, she has been a producer with Aubin Pictures (founded by Catherine Gund).
 For nine years, she was the Communications and Special Projects Officer for the Rubell Family Collection/ Contemporary Arts Foundation, based in Miami, FL.

 Selvaratnam’s career in the arts and social justice began with her work assisting Anna Deavere Smith on the development of Twilight: Los Angeles, 1992 about the human toll of the L.A. riots, and with her position as a youth organizer on the steering committee of the NGO Forum/Fourth World Conference on Women in China in 1995.
 In addition, she was an organizer and researcher for the World Health Organization’s Kobe Conference on Women and Tobacco in 1999.